DuolaD/HoYoShade/Readme.md

 ## 〢 Recommended Graphics settings for game

 > [!NOTE]
-> The recommended graphics settings here are based on Genshin Impact as a reference.
+> ·The recommended graphics settings here are based on Genshin Impact as a reference.
 You can use these recommended graphics settings to modify the graphics settings of other HoYoVerse games, or you can also choose to customize the graphics settings yourself.

-> [!NOTE]
-> If your graphics card performance is lower than the NVIDIA GTX series level, then it is not recommended for you to use HoYoShade and FPS unlock.
+> ·If your graphics card performance is lower than the NVIDIA GTX series level, then it is not recommended for you to use HoYoShade and FPS unlock.

 | Settings| A graphics card with lower performance than the NVIDIA GTX series | The NVIDIA GTX series or other graphics cards of the same level | The NVIDIA RTX series or other graphics cards of the same level |
 | --------------------------- | --------------------------------- |------------------------------------ |:------------------------------------ |